yudawen/BUFFv2/README.md

 # BUFFv2
-The public dataset of refined BUFF.
+The refined BUFF dataset.

+The data is coming soon!